The Scout’s motto ‘Be prepared ‘ is true for life’s little emergencies, especially with a natural first aid kit.

 Protective lip balm – doubles up to protect skin under nose when you have a cold!

 A soothing bath oil scented with natural essential oils to make long hot soaks in the bath even more relaxing – eg when you have the flu or a chill.
+If you use Tuscan Sunrise cleanser in the bath, it doubles up as a bath soak!

 Vitamin B complex and rhodelia when you’re stressed.
 Viridian in the UK use superfoods like spirulina as ‘filler’ instead of the usual magnesium stearate etc.